iComMa: Inverting 3D Gaussian Splatting for Camera Pose Estimation via Comparing and Matching: Method

-We use 3D Gaussian as the expression of the scene, which are differentiable and can be efficiently rasterized by projecting them to 2D allowing fast $\alpha$\mbox{-}blending for rendering.
-Due to its excellent rendering and differentiable structural design, we are able to perform gradient optimized pose estimation based on it.
-Given a fixed 3D Gaussian $\mathcal{R} $ parameterized by $\Theta $, we use it to render an image $\mathbf{I} $ in the current optimization step with the estimated camera pose $\hat{\xi_{i} }$, and $\mathcal{L\mathrm{(\xi_{i} |\mathbf{Q,\Theta } )}}$ be the loss used to optimize camera pose.
 Direct pixel-level comparison between images emerges as a potent tool for detecting subtle variances in camera poses.
 Such an approach strives for a more refined level of pose prediction.
 We introduce a loss function defined as follows:

-where \( MSE \) denotes the Mean Squared Error, and \( \mathbf{I} \) and \( \mathbf{Q} \) represent the images being compared.
-This loss function is designed to complement \( L_{M_{a}} \) by capturing minute pose variations, thus improving the overall precision of the optimization process.
+where \( MSE \) denotes the Mean Squared Error, and \( \mathbf{I}_t \) and \( \mathbf{Q} \) respectively represent the rendered image corresponding to the current pose $\mathbf{T}_t$ and the query image.
+By aligning at the pixel level, fine-grained prediction of pose is achieved.